Ralakus/LabyriLanguage/README.md

 # Made in pure C11
 Why not use C++?
-I chose C since it is what most other languages are programmed in

 # Current state
 All that there is of the compiler is the lexer